Igor Grigorievich Kenyukh

 - Parents of minors

-On September 18, 2023, he was released, having fully served his sentence imposed by the court.
+In June 2023, he was released, having fully served his sentence.